An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Introduction

+The construction of $D(K, \gamma)$ is quite different from that of Milnor as the combinatorial group theory tools by Magnus in \cite{magnus} exploited by Milnor in his original work do not directly apply.
+Recall the lower central series of a group $G$ is defined recursively by $G_1 = G$ and $G_{m}=[G, G_{m-1}]$.
+Milnor's original definition used nice properties of the lower central series quotients of free groups; in our definition we constructed an invariant using the lower central series quotients of the knot group using a somewhat different approach.
+However, will see in Section \ref{section:dwyernum} that in certain cases this new invariant shares many of the useful properties of Milnor's invariants, in particular, its relationship with fundamental group of the link complement in the ambient $3$-manifold.
+Note that Milnor's invariants have been generalized to knots in specific non-trivial homotopy classes of Seifert fiber spaces by D. Miller \cite{miller} and knots in prime manifolds which are non-trivial in homotopy by Heck \cite{heck}.

-In the case where $K$ is null-homologous, we denote this invariant $D(K)$.
-The Dwyer number detects which elements of $M$ can be represented by maps of special $2$-complexes called half $(n)$-surfaces described in Section \ref{section:dwyernumgen}.
-These $(n)$-surfaces are sometimes referred to as continuous maps of gropes in the literature.
+In the case where $K$ is null-homologous in $M$, we can take $\gamma$ to be an unknot and denote this invariant $D(K)$.
+The Dwyer number detects which elements of $H_2(M)$ can be represented by $G_m$-surfaces where $G=\pi_1(M \setminus \nu(K), *)$ as detailed Section \ref{section:dwyernumgen}.
+These objects can be viewed as the continuous image of $2$-complexes historically called gropes.
+For reasons clear from the name, in this work we will instead refer to a grope as a surface tower as suggested by Scott Carter and Ian Agol.
 When $ K \subset \#^{\ell}S^1 \times S^2$, $D(K)$ can be viewed as a generalization of the lowest order non-vanishing Milnor's $\bar{\mu}$-invariant of a link as indicated by Theorem \ref{thm:longitude}.
-We will focus on the case of $K \subset \inlineMl$ due to its applications to the study of links in $S^3$ using the knotification construction in \cite{ozszholoknot}.
+Throughout this paper, we will refer to the group $\pi_1(M \setminus \nu(L), *)$ of a knot or link $L$ in a $3$-manifold $M$ by $G(L, M)$, and suppress $M$ from the notation when the ambient manifold is clear from context.